U.S. regulator expands warning over Takata air bags, more lawsuits filed

 He was referring to "snowbirds", people who spend winters in Florida to escape the cold in the northern part of the United States.

-Cars produced by nine automakers including Toyota, Honda Motor Co Ltd and Fiat Chrysler Automobiles' Chrysler Group are affected by regional recalls that started in June.
+Cars produced by nine automakers including Toyota, Honda Motor Co Ltd (7267.T) and Fiat Chrysler Automobiles' (FCHA.MI) Chrysler Group are affected by regional recalls that started in June.

 They began in certain high-humidity areas of the United States after the NHTSA started investigating reports of air bag explosions in Florida and Puerto Rico.